elves/elvish/README.md

 * Press Tab to start completion.
 Press Ctrl-N to start navigation mode.
 Likewise, pressing Escape gets you back to the default mode.

 * Define aliases like `fn ls { external:ls --color $@ }`

+* Elvish remembers which directories you have visisted.
+Use `dirs` to show the history. `jump x` jumps to the highest-scored directory containing `a`.

 * Lists look like `[a b c]`, and maps look like `[&key1=value1 &key2=value2]`.
 Unlike other shells, lists never expands to multiple words, unless you explicitly splice it by prefixing the variable name with `$@`:
   ```